-Andrew is an adviser to the Asian Development Bank on coffee sector development in Timor-Leste, and for projects funded by USAID in Burma (Myanmar), USDA in Hawaii and others.
-He has work experience in East Africa (Uganda, Tanzania), South America (Brazil, Ecuador), Asia and Pacific (China, India, Timor-Leste), and Arabian Peninsula (Yemen).
-He has additionally provided quality and management consultancy services for more than two dozen private coffee importing and roasting businesses in the USA, Europe, Asia, North Africa and Australia.
+Andrew is an adviser to the Asian Development Bank for coffee sector development in Timor-Leste, consultant for the International Trade Centre for its SheTrades global initiative in Africa, and for projects funded by USAID in Burma (Myanmar) and Yemen, USDA in Hawaii and others.
+He has direct work experience with coffee producers in East Africa (Uganda, Tanzania), South America (Brazil, Ecuador), Asia and Pacific (China, India, Timor-Leste, Myanmar), and Arabian Peninsula (Yemen).
+He has additionally provided training, quality and management consultancy services for more than two dozen coffee importing and roasting businesses in the USA, Europe, Asia, North Africa and Australia.

 As a visible specialty coffee industry spokesperson, he has been quoted by trade publications and consumer media outlets on coffee-related issues, including: the Associated Press, CNN, MSNBC, New York Times, Reuters, Time Magazine, and Wall Street Journal.